ARodriguezHacks/social-links-profile/README.md

 More specifically, I was interested in gaining practice with existing and newer CSS innovations.
 These included the `@font-face` at-rule (I'd always imported my fonts using the `@import` at-rule) and more notably native CSS nesting.

-I'm particularly proud of the CSS code below because it combines some new things I had yet to experience, mostly the opportunity to use nesting without a preprocesser (e.g., Sass).
+I'm particularly proud of this CSS code below because it combines some new things I had yet to experience, mostly the opportunity to use nesting without a preprocesser (e.g., Sass).

 ```css
 main {